 EES recommended a number of amendments to the draft GRLEP 2020 to promote greater biodiversity protection in the LGA.
-The EES recommendations and Council's response are tabulated in Table 10 below.
+The EES recommendations and Council's response are tabulated in Table 9 below.

-Table 10: Amendments suggested by the EES
+Table 9: Amendments suggested by the EES

 EES Recommendation Council Response Table of Contents EES recommendation is noted.
 It is anticipated The Table of Contents should be that the gazetted LEP will be available on the amended to list each Land Use Table, NSW Legislation website in the Standard principal development standard, Instrument LEP format where each clause will be miscellaneous provision and additional itemised. local provision.
 Clause 1.2 Aims of the Plan EES recommendation is noted, and the aim The Aims should be amended to relating to the protection and conversation of include elements that: waterways has been included in the post- Protect and improve biodiversity / exhibition amendments.
 However in accordance remnant native vegetation in the with the DPIE Planning Circular PN09-005, the LGA role of Clause 1.2 is to set out the overarching Protect and conserve waterways, aims of the plan while the objectives of land use riparian land and groundwater zones, development standards and local dependent ecosystems provisions contain more detail to form a hierarchy Maintain and improve water quality of policy intention.
-Facilitate adaptation to climate change The subject elements specifically relate to a change number of proposed local provisions, including foreshore scenic protection area, riparian lands and watercourses, stormwater management and coastal hazards local provisions.
+Facilitate adaptation to climate The subject elements on effective elete to change The subject elements specifically relate to a number of proposed local provisions, including foreshore scenic protection area, riparian lands and watercourses, stormwater management and coastal hazards local provisions.
 These elements are considered to be detailed expansions of the exhibited Aims of the draft GRLEP 2020.
-Clause 2.8 Temporary use of land EES recommendation is noted, however the Include biodiversity values, remnant exhibited Clause 2.8 utilises the Standard vegetation, waterways and riparian land Instrument LEP wording which cannot be altered. as examples of "features of the land".
+Clause 2.8 Temporary use of land EES recommendation is noted, however the Include biodiversity values, remnant exhibited Clause 2.8 utilises the Standard vegetation, waterways and riparian land Instrument LEP wording which cannot be altered. as examples of "features of the land". motivation carried by altered.
 Land Use Tables EES recommendation is noted.
 However based Introduce the following objectives to all on existing Council-endorsed studies and policies, residential zones (R2 Low Density the majority of the residential zones areas in the Residential, R3 Medium Density LGA are not located on or adjacent to waterways.
-Residential and R4 High Density Residential): The significance of protecting, maintaining and To protect, maintain and rehabilitate rehabilitating waterways, riparian lands and waterways, riparian land and remnant native vegetation and the quality of water remnant native vegetation catchments are acknowledged by the draft To maintain or improve the water GRLEP 2020 through the following local quality of receiving water provisions: catchments Clause 6.4 Stormwater management Clause 6.5 Foreshore area and coastal hazards and risks Clause 6.6 Riparian land and watercourses Clause 6.7 Foreshore scenic protection area · · · · · · · · · · · · · · · · · · ·
+Residential and R4 High Density Residential): The significance of protecting, maintaining and To protect, maintain and rehabilitate rehabilitating waterways, riparian lands and waterways, riparian land and remnant native vegetation and the quality of water remnant native vegetation catchments are acknowledged by the draft To maintain or improve the water GRLEP 2020 through the following local